 All applications will be acknowledged by email.
 All applicants will be notified of the outcome of their application by email.

-Applications will be assessed by a committee comprising the editors of History Australia and a member nominated by the AHA Executive Committee.
-Late applications will not be accepted.
+Applications will be assessed by three judges nominated by the AHA Executive Committee Late applications will not be accepted.
 The decision of the AHA will be final and no correspondence will be entered into or feedback given.